biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 ## Scheme API

-`analyzer_client.py` contains a ClientEntity class.
+`analyzer_client.py` contains a ClientEntity class and some utility functions.

 ### Global vars